IMG_2351.jpg

 Editor’s note: Eriko tells me that 500-yen coins are actually silver, and they just look gold when they’re dirty.
 Maybe she’s trying to trick me.
 I don’t know.
 But that’s what she says.

-The 100-yen coin, worth around a dollar, is the most useful.
+The 100-yen coin, worth around a dollar ($1.60 in 2024!), is the most useful.
 Drinks in vending machines generally cost between 100 and 200 yen.
 Video games are usually 100 yen a play, as is pachinko.
-And any train ticket will be at least 100 yen, so you’ll need as many of them as you can get your hands on.
+Any train ticket will be at least 100 yen, so you’ll need as many of these as you can get your hands on.
 Due to the fact that there are $1 and $5 coins, the bills start at $10.
-That means that any time you spend less than $10 and pay with a bill, all your change will be in coins.
+That means any time you spend less than $10 and pay with a bill, all your change will be in coins.
 Hence the need for a coin wallet.

-The 50-yen coin is the same color as the 100, but smaller and has a hole in the middle.
-The hole is useful if you’re digging around in your pocket, but that won’t help you when you use a coin wallet.
+The 50-yen coin is the same color as the 100, but it’s smaller and has a hole in the middle.
+The hole is useful if you’re digging around in your pocket and trying to find the right denomination.
 While smaller than the 100, it’s not smaller enough to avoid mistaking it for a 100 when glancing down at a big mess of coins.
 I wish it were a different color or shape so I wouldn’t accidentally put it in the train ticket machine thinking it’s a 100 and then stand there like an idiot wondering why my ticket hasn’t come out.

 Americans are used to coins of 50 cents, 25 cents, and 10 cents, but in Japan, there is no 25-yen coin.
 This results in the use of a BUNCH of 10-yen coins, which will likely fill up your pocket or coin wallet quickly.
 They’re useful in vending machines, so burn them all on a Pocari Sweat or C.C.
 Lemon when you get the chance.